lsst-sitcom/sitcomtn-037/index.rst

    This section is not yet completed and only reports the current status.

-Data from the observatory will come from numerous sources and efforts should be made to minimize the number of individual databases; both for maintenance and ease-of-use reasons.
+Data from the observatory will come from numerous sources.
+To minimize maintenance and facilitate ease-of-use, efforts should be made to minimize the number of active databases.
+Suggestions to create new individualized databases should be resisted unless no existing database can be utilized.
 Whereas much of the data coming off the summit is time based and therefore goes into a time-based database (the EFD), other aspects of the system are image based, such as what will be produced by Rapid Analysis and the parts of the camera system.
 The implementation of various project databases is currently being discussed and documented in a number of tech notes[*]_ however, the capabilities and functionalities required by the commissioning team has not been explicitly described.